 A position in which the king has no chances of avoiding capture.
 This is the objective end of a chess game.

-This is a term which defines a position in which pawns block the movement of pieces around a certain area or the whole board.
+This is a term that defines a position in which pawns block the movement of pieces around a certain area or the whole board.
 This is the very opposite of an open position.

 This is a position’s tactical exploitation (forced moves) that lead to a player’s advantage.